Do I need to take the tests?

 The two tests are the same; the difference is the delivery method and availability:

-Computerized test: Most students choose to test on computer at their convenience during drop-in lab hours.
+Computerized test: Most students choose to test on computer during drop-in lab hours.
 Tests are completed by clicking on answers to multiple-choice questions.
 Students testing on computer are given the option to either hand-write or type their essays for the English test and are provided with scratch paper for the math test.
 Note: Computerized testing is not available for Saturday testing.

 What if I need accommodation for disability?